 - 5.1.
 General requirements - 5.1.1.
-Any vehicle fitted with an AEBS complying with the definition of Paragraph 2.1. above shall meet the performance requirements contained in Paragraphs 5.1. to 5.6.2. of this Regulation, shall meet the requirements of Regulation No.13-H in its 01 series of amendments for vehicles of Category M1 and N1 or Regulation No. 13 in its 11 series of amendments for vehicles of Category N1 and shall be equipped with an anti-lock braking function in accordance with the performance requirements of Annex 6 to Regulation No.13-H in its 01 series of amendments or of Annex 13 to Regulation No. 13 in its 11 series of amendments. - 5.1.2.
+Any vehicle fitted with an AEBS complying with the definition of paragraph 2.1. above shall, when activated and operated within the prescribed speed ranges, meet the performance requirements: - 5.1.1.1. of paragraphs 5.1. and paragraphs 5.3. to 5.6. of this Regulation for all vehicles; - 5.1.1.2. of paragraph 5.2.1. of this Regulation for vehicles submitted to approval for Car to car scenario; - 5.1.1.3. of paragraph 5.2.2. of this Regulation for vehicles submitted to approval for Car to pedestrian scenario. - 5.1.1.4 Of paragraph 5.2.3. of this Regulation for vehicles submitted to approval for Car to bicycle scenario - 5.1.2.
 The effectiveness of AEBS shall not be adversely affected by magnetic or electrical fields.
-This shall be demonstrated by fulfilling the technical requirements and respecting the transitional provisions of Regulation No. 10 05 series of amendments. - 5.1.3.
+This shall be demonstrated by fulfilling the technical requirements and respecting the transitional provisions of the 05 series of amendments to UN Regulation No. 10. - 5.1.3.
 Conformity with the safety aspects of electronic control systems shall be shown by meeting the requirements of Annex 3. - 5.1.4.
-Warnings
+Warnings and information

-In addition to the collision warnings described in paragraphs 5.2.1.1. and 5.2.2.1. [and 5.2.3.1.], the system shall provide the driver with appropriate warning(s) as below:
+In addition to the collision warnings described in paragraphs 5.2.1.1. and 5.2.2.1., the system shall provide the driver with appropriate warning(s) as below: